 There are 7 food premises within the boundaries of River Tees Port Health Authority.
-Three of these are programmed to be inspected for food hygiene during 2019/2020.
+One of these is programmed to be inspected for food hygiene during 2021/2022.

 If a complaint is received about food consumed on the premises, or the condition of the premises itself, an investigation will be carried out.